 Critical Tracking Event (CTE): An event in the supply chain of a food involving the growing, receiving (including receipt by a first receiver), transforming, creating, or shipping of the food.
 Each CTE has specific recordkeeping requirements, discussed further in the proposal.

-Food Traceability List: The list of foods for which additional traceability records would be required, if the proposed rule is finalized.
-The term “Food Traceability List” includes both to the foods specifically listed and foods that contain listed foods as ingredients.
+Food Traceability List: The list of foods for which additional traceability records would be required if the proposed rule is finalized.
+The term “Food Traceability List” includes both the foods specifically listed and foods that contain listed foods as ingredients.

 Growing Area Coordinates: The geographical coordinates (under the global positioning system (GPS) or latitude/longitude) for the entry point of the physical location where the food was grown and harvested.

 Harvesting: Activities that are traditionally performed on farms for the purpose of removing raw agricultural commodities (RACs) from the place they were grown or raised and preparing them for use as food.
 Harvesting is limited to activities performed on RACs, or on processed foods created by drying/dehydrating a RAC without additional manufacturing/processing, on a farm.
 Harvesting does not include activities that transform a RAC into processed food.
 Examples of harvesting include cutting (or otherwise separating) the edible portion of the RAC from the crop plant and removing or trimming part of the RAC (e.g., foliage, husks, roots, or stems).

 Holding: The storage of food, including activities, performed incidental to the storage of a food (e.g., activities performed for the safe or effective storage of that food, such as fumigating food during storage, and drying/ dehydrating RACs when the drying/dehydrating does not create a distinct commodity (such as drying/ dehydrating hay or alfalfa).